robbchar/corefx/Breaking-Change-Rules.md

+## Behavioral Changes
-### Unacceptable Behavioral Changes
+### Platform Support Changes

+&#10003; **Acceptable Changes**
+* An operation previously not supported on a specific platform, is now supported

+&#10007; **Unacceptable Changes**
+* An operation previously supported on a specific platform is no longer supported, or now requires a specific service-pack

-**Out Parameters and Return Values**
+### Parameters and Return Values
+&#10003; **Acceptable Changes**
+* _Increasing_ the range of accepted values for a given parameter if the member is not `virtual`

+&#10007; **Unacceptable Changes**
+* _Increasing_ the range of accepted values for a given parameter and the member is `virtual`
+> This breaking because any overridden members will now not function properly for the extended range of values.

-* Increasing the range of returned values for the return value
+* _Increasing_ the range of values for a return or `out` value
+* _Decreasing_ the range of accepted values within a given parameter, such as change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)
 * Changing the precision of a numerical return value
-* Changing a return value, such as as the value returned from ToString.
-If you had an API which returned a value from 0-10, but actually intended to divide the value by two and forgot (return only 0-5) then changing the return to now give the correct value is a breaking change.
+* Changing a return value, such as the value returned from ToString
+    * If you had an API which returned a value from 0-10, but actually intended to divide the value by two and forgot (return only 0-5) then changing the return to now give the correct value is a breaking

-**In Parameters**
-* Decreasing the range of accepted values within a given parameter, such as change in parsing of input and throwing new errors (even if parsing behavior is not specified in the docs)

-**Platform Support Changes**
-* An operation previously supported on a specific platform is no longer supported, or now requires a specific service-pack

 **Property/Field Changes**
-* Changing the value of a public or protected field
+&nbsp;&nbsp;&nbsp;&#10007; Changing the value of a public or protected field
 * Changing the default value for a property
 * Changing the value of an enum member